TheDammedGamer/DocStoreAPI/README.md

 ## StorConfig.json

-- Only use Auth if needed otherwise AD is better
+- Only use SMB share auth if needed otherwise just grant access via the run as account.
 - Don't add a trailing slash to the end of the file paths in `BasePath`

 ``` json